uniot-io/uniot-docs/platform/sandbox/visual-editor/functions.md

 # Functions

-Functions enables you to organize and streamline your code by encapsulating repetitive or complex logic into reusable components.
+Functions enable you to organize and streamline your code by encapsulating repetitive or complex logic into reusable components.
 You can create your own functions with optional parameters and a return value, making it simple to break down larger tasks into smaller, more manageable parts.

 ## function definition